wangby511/System-Design-Architecture-and-Infra/design-video-system.md

 ### Sharding based on UserID

-Hot user issue OR a user has many videos.
+Hot user issue OR a user has many videos. **hot key problem.**

 Need to query all servers if a user wants to search some video name.

-Unbalanced storage.
-Some users have a lot of videos while others have few.
+Unbalanced storage (not distributed uniformly).
+Some users have a lot of videos while others have only a few.

 ### Sharding based on VideoID

-Popular videos(need cache).
+Popular videos (We need cache to handle with them).

 A centralized server is going to aggregate and rank these results before returning them to customers.

+The better solution might be elastic search.

 ## CDN